Loomeh/JSREXEDecomp/README.md

 If you have found anything else or want to help please contact me on Discord (Loomeh#9419).

-To download the code, click the "Code" dropdown menu and click "Download as ZIP".
+To download the code, click the "Code" dropdown menu and click "Download ZIP".

 This was all done in Ghidra.